0xm4g1c/v3rm1n/README.md

 __TO-DO__

-- Include a `-d` option that bruteforces directories using a file that contains common directory names and outputs found directories.
+- [x] Include a `-d` option that bruteforces directories using a file that contains common directory names and outputs found directories.

-- Generate an output file to save found resources from commands.
+- [ ] Generate an output file to save results from commands.